Learn about gum disease and its symptoms

 Discuss your oral health needs with a professional today

 The team at Boutique Smiles of Manhattan offers New York, NY area patients solutions for their smile, including the diagnosis and treatment of gum disease.
-Call the office at (212) 262-2952 and request a consultation visit with our team at 141 East 55th Street, Suite 2B.
+Call the office at (212) 262-2952 and request a consultation visit with our team at 30 E 60th Street Suite 1101, Manhattan, New York 10022.
 We are committed to providing patients with general, cosmetic, and restorative dentistry under one roof!

 Posted in: Periodontal Services